cerplot/luigi/doc/configuration.rst

   If true, logging is not configured.
 Defaults to false.

 parallel_scheduling
-  If true, the scheduler will compute complete functions of tasks in parallel using multiprocessing.
-This can significantly speed up scheduling, but requires that all tasks can be pickled.
+  If true, the scheduler will compute complete functions of steps in parallel using multiprocessing.
+This can significantly speed up scheduling, but requires that all steps can be pickled.
   Defaults to false.

 parallel_scheduling_processes